jimbateson7/https-claudiadecarlo.com-/src/pages/about-me.md

 * Runner
 * Writer

-I’d love to meet you, let’s [book you in for a free discovery call](mailto:hello@claudiadecarlo.com) 💌
+I'd love to meet you.
+I offer a free 20 minute Discovery Call to walk through your needs and see whether we’re a good fit. \
+\
+[Email me](mailto:hello@claudiadecarlo.com) and I’ll let you know my availability.